|

 - Latin

-by the Latin word, not only lists many English words derived from
+by the Latin word.
+It lists many English words derived from

 Latin and English!